-Do not rely on this chart alone.
+- Do not rely on this chart alone.
+This is a summary.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Affordable Care Act Summary of Benefits and Coverage at www.optimahealth.com/federal.
+Before making a final decision, please read this FEHB brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.optimahealth.com/federal. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies.
 On this page we summarize specific expenses we cover; for more detail, look inside.
-If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.

-In 2019 for each month you are eligible for the Health Savings Account (HSA) Optima Health will deposit \$66.67 per month for Self Only enrollment, \$133.33 for Self Plus One enrollment or \$133.33 per month for Self and Family enrollment to your HSA.
+If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - In 2020, for each month you are eligible for the Health Savings Account (HSA) Optima Health will deposit \$75.00 per month for Self Only enrollment, \$150.00 for Self Plus One enrollment or \$150.00 per month for Self and Family enrollment to your HSA.
 For the HSA you may use your HSA or pay out of pocket to satisfy your calendar year deductible of \$2,000 for Self Only, \$4,000 for Self Plus One and \$4,000 for Self and Family.
-Once you satisfy your calendar year deductible, Traditional medical coverage begins.

-For the Health Reimbursement Arrangement (HRA), your health charges are applied to your annual HRA Fund of \$800 for Self Only, \$1,600 for Self Plus One, and \$1,600 for Self and Family.
+Once you satisfy your calendar year deductible, Traditional medical coverage begins. - For the Health Reimbursement Arrangement (HRA), your health charges are applied to your annual HRA Fund of \$900 for Self Only, \$,1800 for Self Plus One, and \$1,800 for Self and Family.
 Once your HRA is exhausted, you must satisfy your calendar year deductible.
-Once your calendar year deductible is satisfied, Traditional medical coverage begins.

-Below, an asterisk (\) means the item is not subject to the \$2,000 calendar year deductible.
+Once your calendar year deductible is satisfied, Traditional medical coverage begins. - Below, an asterisk () means the item is not subject to the \$2,000 calendar year deductible.